Liza Minnelli Turns 75. Her Famous Friends Have Some Tales to Tell.

 Hers is one of the great careers.
 I will never forget seeing her during her 1992 “Stepping Out” tour live at Radio City Music Hall.
 It’s the biggest stage there is.
 She was at the height of her powers.
 She looked and sounded so beautiful.
 She did a series of non-stop spins from stage left all the way to stage right.
 It was inhuman!
 She really made Radio City Music Hall seem like an intimate cabaret stage.
 It was one of the most extraordinary stage scenes I have ever seen.
 I also remember seeing another famous lady perform there, and she seemed lost on that stage.
 Well, Liza didn’t.

 That night at the hotel, after she I had given her the award and we had spent this very long evening together, I was just exhausted.
 I’m sure she was too.
-Yet when I helped her into her car, suddenly, before the driver put his foot on the pedal, she thrust her hand through the open window and with perfect dancer’s dexterity, grabbed my hand and screeched, “Baby, I want more!”
+Yet when I helped her into her car, suddenly, before the driver put his foot on the pedal, she thrust her hand through the open window and with perfect dancer’s dexterity, grabbed my hand and shouted, “Baby, I want more!”

 And then off they went into the night!
 (Busch laughs) That defines her, doesn’t it?